danielbereza50/Career_Projects/README.md

   	2) Files
    	3) Database

 	1. Is the domain used for email?
- 	   If no, then just update DNS on new host
+Check DNS records for both hosting companies, register and hosting package If no, then just update DNS on new host
      	   If yes, login to their current hosting and recreate mx records from there